PatrickAlphaC/upgrades-mix/README.md

 You can get a `WEB3_INFURA_PROJECT_ID` by getting a free trial of [Infura](https://infura.io/).
 At the moment, it does need to be infura with brownie.
 If you get lost, you can [follow this guide](https://ethereumico.io/knowledge-base/infura-api-key-guide/) to getting a project key.
 You can find your `PRIVATE_KEY` from your ethereum wallet like [metamask](https://metamask.io/).

-You'll also need testnet rinkeby ETH and LINK.
-You can get LINK and ETH into your wallet by using the [rinkeby faucets located here](https://docs.chain.link/docs/link-token-contracts#rinkeby).
+You'll also need testnet goerli ETH and LINK.
+You can get LINK and ETH into your wallet by using the [goerli faucets located here](https://faucets.chain.link/).
 If you're new to this, [watch this video.](https://www.youtube.com/watch?v=P7FX_1PePX0)

 You can add your environment variables to the `.env` file: